Beta This is a new service – your feedback will help us to improve it.

 As static exhibits, they have been shown at The Matthew Centre in Bristol, several times at the National Waterways Museum in Gloucester, the Chatham Historic Dockyard, the Yorkshire Museum of Farming, the Kendal Museum and other similar establishments.

-We currently have seven vessels in store and we try to keep at least three in commission at all times.
-They are all stored at our permanent site near Canterbury in Kent.
+We currently have six vessels in store and we try to keep at least two in commission at all times.
 We have two wooden smallcraft, each about twenty feet long.
 They are visually different from each other, are capable of sailing but more frequently rowed.
 They often form the basis of our very popular – and award winning – fishing diorama beach scene at events.
 They are mounted on a double deck road trailer and easily moved around the country.

 Next, our largest wooden replica in commission is The Bear, a 32′ (9-10m) generic period vessel in larch on oak.
 It is an impressive, workable ship replica and again, comes on its own especially-commissioned road trailer.
 It can be slipped without difficulty and is in frequent use.